Minimal surface singularities are Lipschitz normally embedded: Introduction

-\begin{theorem} A rational surface singularity is Lipschitz normally embedded if and only if is minimal. \end{theorem}
+\begin{theorem} A rational surface singularity is LNE if and only if is minimal. \end{theorem}

-The paper is organized as follows.
-In Section \ref{sec:genericity}, we give basic definitions about generic projections of a normal surface germ and their polar curves and discriminants.
-In Section \ref{outergeometry}, we recall the geometric decomposition with rates of a normal surface germ given in \cite{NP}, which completely describes the inner Lipschitz geometry and an important part of the outer geometry.
-The proof of theorem \ref{theorem:main} is based on two preliminary results.
-The first one is a characterization of Lipschitz normally embedded surface singularities (Theorem \ref{prop:characterization of normal embedding}).
-The second one is a complete description of the geometric decomposition of a minimal singularity given in Section \ref{sec:inner} by using results of \cite{BNP} and the explicit description of the polar and discriminant curves of minimal surface singularities given in \cite{S} and \cite{B1, B2}.
-Finally, one direction of Theorem \ref{theorem:main} (minimal singularities are normally embedded) is proved in Section \ref{sec: main proof} and illustrated through an example in Section \ref{sec: example liftings}, and the other direction is proved in Section \ref{sec:rational + NE implies minimal}.
+The proof is based on the characterization of LNE of normal surface singularities proved in \cite{NPP} {(see Theorem \ref{cor:complex characterization of normal embedding})}.
+We recall the statement in Section \ref{sec:characterization LNE}.
+In Section \ref{sec:minimal singularities}, we recall the definition of minimal singularities and we present the explicit description of the generic polar and discriminant curves of minimal surface singularities given in \cite{S}, \cite{B1} and \cite{B2} which will be used in the next sections.
+In Section \ref{sec:inner rates}, we prove results which will be used in the proof of the ``if" direction of Theorem \ref{theorem:main} in Section \ref{sec: main proof}.
+The other direction of Theorem \ref{theorem:main} is proved in Section \ref{sec:rational + NE implies minimal}.

-{\bf Acknowledgments.} Neumann was supported by NSF grant DMS-1206760.
-Pichon was supported by ANR-12-JS01-0002-01 SUSI.
-We are also grateful for the hospitality and support of the following institutions: Columbia University, Institut de Math\'ematiques de Marseille and Aix Marseille Universit\'e, and IAS Princeton.
+.1cm {\bf Acknowledgments.} Neumann was supported by NSF grant DMS-1608600.
+Pedersen was supported by FAPESP grant 2015/08026-4.
+Pichon was supported by the ANR project LISA 17-CE40--0023-01 and by USP-Cofecub UcMa163-17.
+We are very grateful for the hospitality and support of the following institutions: Columbia University, Institut de Math\'ematiques de Marseille, FRUMAM Marseille, Aix Marseille Universit\'e and IAS Princeton.
+We are very grateful to Jawad Snoussi and Bernard Teissier for helpful conversations, as well as the referee for helpful comments.